On $\mathsf{G}$-isoshtukas over function fields: Preliminaries

 Assume for the moment that $\coh{1}(\breve\Fsf,\Gsf) = 1$.
 This is for example the case when $\Gsf$ is reductive (\cite[\S~8.6]{BorelSpringer:RationalityPropertiesII}), split unipotent or any extension thereof.
-As the Weil group $W_\Fsf$ fits inside a short eqact sequence
+As the Weil group $W_\Fsf$ fits inside a short exact sequence

 we obtain the inflation-restriction exact sequence

 Since $\coh{1}(\breve\Fsf,\Gsf) = 1$ by assumption, we thus obtain a natural isomorphism $\coh{1}(W_\Fsf,\Gsf(\scl\Fsf)) \cong \B(\Fsf,\Gsf)$.
 Similarly, we have $\coh{1}(\Fsf,\Gsf) \cong \coh{1}(\breve\Fsf/\Fsf,\Gsf)$.